paiad/hash-blog/README.md

-# Hash🔎
+# Hash Blog
 ## Project Overview

 `Hash` is a documentation management tool based on VuePress and a custom theme, designed to provide a simple and efficient platform for developers.
 It supports fast building and deployment, with a local preview feature to easily switch between development and production environments.
+This blog is built on a theme inspired by [Plume](https://theme-plume.vuejs.press).

 ## Installation